Support biodiversity

 A garden that is safe for wildlife means it is safer for pets and children too.

-Get involved and make a difference with these great biodiversity citizen scientist initiatives.
+Citizen science is when people contribute to scientific research by observing and recording nature.
+Get involved with these great biodiversity citizen scientist initiatives.

 Join ClimateWatch, a national initiative that helps scientists understand how Australia's environment is responding to climate change.
 It's all done on an easy-to-use app on your smartphone.